gagneurlab/drop/docs/source/prepare.rst

                                                                                                                                                                             ``- group2``
 minIds                        numeric    A positive number indicating the minimum number of samples that a group needs in order to be analyzed.
-We recommend at least 50.   ``1`` fpkmCutoff                    numeric    A positive number indicating the minimum FPKM 5% of the samples per gene should have.
-If a gene has less it will be filtered out.  ``1 # suggested by OUTRIDER`` implementation                character  Either 'autoencoder', 'pca' or 'peer'.
+We recommend at least 50.   ``1`` fpkmCutoff                    numeric    A positive number indicating the minimum FPKM per gene that 5% of the samples should have.
+If a gene has less it is filtered out.  ``1 # suggested by OUTRIDER`` implementation                character  Either 'autoencoder', 'pca' or 'peer'.
 Methods to remove sample covariation in OUTRIDER.                                           ``autoencoder`` zScoreCutoff                  numeric    A non-negative number.
 Z scores (in absolute value) greater than this cutoff are considered as outliers.                           ``0`` padjCutoff                    numeric    A number between (0, 1] indicating the maximum FDR an event can have in order to be considered an outlier.                         ``0.05``